Sinister War: Plot

-Amazing Spider-Man #74

-The wager is for the soul of the original Harry Osborn, who is influencing the Kindred Twins, with Sarah being the Kindred confronting Mary Jane and Gabriel being the Kindred tormenting Peter.
+The wager is for the soul of the original Harry Osborn, who is influencing the Kindred twins, with Sarah being the Kindred confronting Mary Jane and Gabriel being the Kindred tormenting Peter.
 Their souls were tortured by Mephisto each time they died, corrupted, and twisted into his demonic lackeys alongside the Harry Osborn A.I. that Mephisto had controlled from the beginning.
 Harry Lyman reveals to Carlie that he is also a clone of Harry Osborn.
 Equipping himself with a goblin glider and pumpkin bombs, Harry helps Peter, Norman, and Mary Jane battle the Kindred Twins, but is eventually killed.
-After Mary Jane saves Peter's life, their show of love defeats the Kindred Twins, who are released from Mephisto's control by Doctor Strange before they permanently degenerate as they are told that Gwen would have loved them.
-With Kindred vanquished and the "Sinister War" over, Peter and Mary Jane return home to heal and face the dawn of a new day together as a loving and unbreakable couple.
-When Doctor Strange questions why he attempted to claim Peter in the first place, Mephisto reveals he foresaw a future where Peter will defeat him and end his reign over the Earth with the fallen bodies of Hulk, Human Torch, Storm, and Wolverine scattered across the battlefield.
-As Doctor Strange departs, he reminds Mephisto that the love that Peter shares with those closest to him will always enhance his life and make every one of them better.
-The vision of Mephisto's future changes to show it is Peter and Mary Jane's daughter who ultimately thwarts his reign.
+After Mary Jane saves Peter's life, their show of love defeats the Kindred twins, who are released from Mephisto's control before dying.

 Critical reception

 On Comic Book Roundup, the series received an average score of 7.2 out of 10 based on 39 reviews.

 On Comic Book Roundup, Amazing Spider-Man: What Cost Victory received an average score of 6.8 out of 10 based on 32 reviews.